/dev/posts/

 Summary:

-This is only interesting if we are working in a 𝒢 where computing the private key ka from the public key Ka (discrete logarithm problem) is not tractable.
-One necessary conditions is for n to be large enough for a brute-force approach to be intractable.
+This is only interesting if we are working in a group 𝒢 where computing the private key ka from the public key Ka (discrete logarithm problem) is not tractable.
+One necessary condition is for n to be large enough for a brute-force approach to be intractable.

 Key agreement